Q-Mick/fs-journal/journal/03/questions.md

 # Application Architecture, MVC Design Pattern
 01. What are the Pillars of Object Oriented Programming (`OOP`)?

-  > | the four pillars or oop are Abstraction,encapsulation, inheritance and polymorphism|
+  > | the four pillars of oop are Abstraction,encapsulation, inheritance and polymorphism|

 02. How does `export` differ from `export default`?